Scope 1, 2 and 3 emissions explained simply

 Scope 2: purchased energy emissions

-Scope 2 covers emissions from the generation of electricity, heat, steam, or cooling that a company purchases and uses.
-Your business does not generate these emissions directly — the power station does — but because you are the reason that energy was generated, the GHG Protocol assigns those emissions to you.
+Scope 2 covers emissions from the generation of electricity, heat, steam or cooling that a company purchases and uses.
+Your business does not generate these emissions directly, but because you are the reason that energy was generated, the GHG Protocol assigns those emissions to you.

 Scope 2 can be calculated two ways.
 The location-based method uses the average emissions intensity of the grid where you consume electricity.
-The market-based method uses the contractual instruments your company has procured — renewable energy certificates (RECs), guarantees of origin (GOs), or power purchase agreements (PPAs) — to reflect the actual source of electricity you are claiming.
-If you have signed a PPA with a wind farm, your market-based Scope 2 may be close to zero even if the grid in your location is carbon-intensive.
+The market-based method uses contractual instruments your company has procured, such as renewable energy certificates, guarantees of origin or power purchase agreements, to reflect the electricity source you are claiming.
+Companies should explain which method is being used in targets and reports.

 Scope 3: value chain emissions

-Scope 3 covers all other indirect emissions across a company's value chain — both upstream (in your supply chain) and downstream (in the use of your products).
-Scope 3 is typically the largest category for most businesses, often representing 70–90% of total emissions.
+Scope 3 covers all other indirect emissions across a company's value chain, both upstream in your supply chain and downstream in the use of your products.
+Scope 3 is often the largest category for many businesses, although the exact share depends heavily on sector and business model.

 | Scope 3 category | Upstream / Downstream | Examples |